distribution-explorer/distribution-explorer.github.io/_sources/continuous/inverse_gamma.rst.txt

 -----

 - The Inverse Gamma distribution is useful as a prior for positive parameters.
 It imparts a quite heavy tail and keeps probability further from zero than the :ref:`gamma`.
-- NumPy module does not have a function to sample directly from the Inverse Gamma distribution, but it can be achieved by sampling out of a Gamma distribution and then taking the inverser, as shown in the NumPy usage above.
+- The NumPy module does not have a function to sample directly from the Inverse Gamma distribution, but it can be achieved by sampling from a Gamma distribution and then taking the inverse, as shown in the NumPy usage above.

 ----